macprog-guy/mserv/README.md

+# NOT MAINTAINED ANYMORE!
+If you would like to own this project I can transfer it to you along with all the other related projects.

 # Introduction

 Mserv is a thin [koa](http://koajs.com)-style wrapper around [amqplib](http://www.squaremobius.net/amqp.node/doc/channel_api.html) to facilitate the creation of microservices communicating through an AMQP message broker.
 It also applies some excellent ideas taken from [hapi.js](http://hapijs.com).